 Because of the inseparability of human beings and their environment, sequential changes in the life processes are continuous revisions occurring from the interactions between human beings and their environment.

 Between the two entities, there is a constant mutual interaction and mutual change whereby simultaneous molding is taking place at the same time.

 Principle of Resonancy

 It speaks to the nature of the change occurring between human and environmental fields.
 The life process in human beings is a symphony of rhythmical vibrations oscillating at various frequencies.

 It identifies the human field and the environmental field by wave patterns manifesting continuous change from longer waves of a lower frequency to shorter waves of higher frequency.

 Principle of Helicy

 The human-environment field is a dynamic, open system in which change is continuous due to the constant interchange between the human and environment.

 This change is also innovative.
-Because of constant interchange, an open system is never exactly the same at any two moments; rather, the system is continually new or different.
+Because of constant interchange, an open system is never the same at any two moments; rather, it is continually new or different.

 Science of Unitary Human Beings and Nursing Process